 TG: What are your beliefs about tasting; about your own tasting?

 EW: I think that I have a pretty unbiased palate; some people’s palates are more skewed to luxury wines vs. other people’s palates which can be more naïve.
 I’ve tasted so long as a buyer that I do tend to have that perspective.
 One of the things I have to do is find wines under $5 and that’s hard.
-But I don’t really think I’m a great blind taster; it’s something that I worked really hard at and focused on.
-It’s not something that comes inherently easy for me.
+But I don’t really think I’m a great blind taster; it’s something that I worked really hard at and focus on.
+It’s not something that’s inherently easy for me.
 Some people have really great palate memory and the ability to taste things and textures that I don’t get.
 But I can taste at a really high level.
 In the scheme of blind tasters out there, it’s not a talent that came easy to me but it’s something that I’m good at doing.
 I think I’m good at processing information quickly and categorizing it in my mind; visualizing through things.
 I learned pretty early on that I’m a visual learner with my tasting.

 TG: What about the other parts of the exam?